adamggrim/forecastcmd/README.md

 ## Usage

-Follow these steps to run `forecastcmd`:
+Follow these steps to run `forecast-command`:

 1. **Install Python**: Verify that you have Python 3.6 or later.
 You can install Python at `https://www.python.org/downloads/`.
 2. **Review dependencies**: Make sure the required Python packages are installed: `beautifulsoup4`, `requests` and `setuptools`.